 Tajikistan Travel – Dushanbe Lost in Time

-In Tajikistan travel can be an adventure, Johan Smits shares his fascination for an intriguing mix of old-world charm and bold new vision in the country’s curious capital, Dushanbe.
+Johan Smits shares his fascination for an intriguing mix of old-world charm and bold new vision in Tajikistan’s curious capital, Dushanbe.

 The employee shoos us away with a mixture of embarrassment and nervousness.
 “No!
 Son of President is playing pool.”
 A trio of men-in-black eye us from inside the venue.
 We’re on the third floor of the world’s biggest choikhona or teahouse, a vast, multi-domed, nearly empty building in Dushanbe, Tajikistan’s capital.
 Completed in 2014 and meant to burnish the nation’s reputation, it still stands largely unused.
 “Izvinite,” I apologise in my best Russian and retreat hastily, not wanting to disturb the 20-something heir of this country’s most powerful man.
 Instead we ascend to a new bowling hall one floor up.
 We have all eight lanes to ourselves and if it weren’t for the Tajik pop music punishing our eardrums, I would instantly forget we’re in Central Asia’s poorest state.